joelgardner/Kiko-plus/_posts/2017-06-18-part2-setting-up-out-backend.md

 So let's install Babel and its sub-dependencies:

-`npm i --save-dev babel-cli babel-eslint babel-plugin-transform-class-properties babel-plugin-transform-flow-strip-types babel-preset-env eslint-plugin-babel eslint-plugin-flow-header eslint-plugin-flowtype eslint-plugin-react`
+`npm i --save-dev babel-cli babel-eslint babel-plugin-transform-class-properties babel-plugin-transform-flow-strip-types babel-preset-env eslint-plugin-babel eslint-plugin-flow-header eslint-plugin-flowtype eslint-plugin-react babel-plugin-transform-object-rest-spread`

 Yeah... it's quite a bit.
 Suffice it to say we're installing the main Babel CLI package plus a bunch of Babel plugins, presets, and a few more eslint plugins.